 Post menopause occurs roughly 51 years plus, but is different for everyone.
 It’s defined by having no period for at least a year.
 There’s often a “post menopausal zest”, a burst of energy and disappearance of most menopausal symptoms.

-During menopausal phase, you’re naturally producing less oestrogen, progesterone and testosterone.
+During the menopausal phase, you’re naturally producing less oestrogen, progesterone, and testosterone.
 During peri-menopause and time of menstrual cessation, some unwanted and unpleasant physical symptoms can happen.
 Knowing what to expect can make it easier.